Psilopsych/Trypsin-simulation/README.md

-# amoebaSmall
+# Trypsin binding to Sucrose files
-small organic molecules forcefield files
+small organic molecules forcefield files are in smallOrg.xml